 Do States Have the Right to Exclude Immigrants?

-States claim the right to pick and choose who can come to their country to live and work.
+States claim the right to choose who can come to their country.
 They put up barriers and expose migrants to deadly journeys.
-Those who are lucky enough to survive are labelled as 'illegal' and find themselves vulnerable and unrepresented.
-Meanwhile, the international state system advantages people lucky enough to be born in rich countries and locks others into poor and often repressive ones.
+Those who survive are labelled ‘illegal’ and find themselves vulnerable and unrepresented.
+The international state system advantages the lucky few born in rich countries and locks others into poor and often repressive ones.

-In this book, Christopher Bertram skilfully weaves a lucid exposition of the debates in political philosophy with original insights to argue that measures that control human movement across borders must be justifiable to everyone.
-If states are to claim legitimacy, they need to work with other states and migrants themselves to create a migration regime that is fair not only to democratic electorates at home, but also to would-be and actual immigrants.
-Until justice prevails, states have no credible right to exclude and no-one has a duty to obey their immigration rules.
+In this book, Christopher Bertram skilfully weaves a lucid exposition of the debates in political philosophy with original insights to argue that migration controls must be justifiable to everyone, including would-be and actual immigrants.
+Until justice prevails, states have no credible right to exclude and no-one is obliged to obey their immigration rules.

-Bertram's analysis powerfully cuts through the unhelpful fog of political rhetoric that surrounds this most controversial of topics to clarify the moral and political issues at stake.
-It will be essential reading for students, scholars and general readers interested in the politics and ethics of migration.
+Bertram’s analysis powerfully cuts through the fog of political rhetoric that obscures this controversial topic.
+It will be essential reading for anyone interested in the politics and ethics of migration.